epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-09-package-manager.markdown

 ### Preface

-People see Diversity in Linux, as Distribution, or how a system can use many Desktop environment.
+People see Diversity in Linux, as Distribution, or how a system can use many Desktop Environment.
 This is true, but inaccurate.

-I do think that we need more focus on such diversity
+I do think that we need more focus on other main diversity as well such as

 *	Package Manager